-When formatting your document Perfect Formatter will create a new intermediate file called a "FIN-file," standing for "FINished" or "FINal."
-(This file can be identified on your directory by the ".FIN" extension that has been attached to the filename.)
-The "FIN-file" is used later by Perfect Printer in printing your document.
-This selection menu presents the several options available in the creation and subsequent use of this "FIN-file."
+When formatting your document Perfect Formatter will create a new intermediate file called a ''FIN-file,'' standing for ''FINished'' or ''FINal.''
+(This file can be identified on your directory by the ''.FIN'' extension that has been attached to the filename.)
+The ''FIN-file'' is used later by Perfect Printer in printing your document.
+This selection menu presents the several options available in the creation and subsequent use of this ''FIN-file.''
 Several require further explanation:

-- C Sent output to the console (That is, while creating the formatted "FIN-file," display it concurrently on the console.
-With this option no FIN-file will be produced.) - D Format for a different device (Normally the FIN-file will be created to meet specifications of the default printing device you have specified during configuration.
-However, this option allows you to format the file for any alterate device you have defined to Perfect Writer.
-[See Chapter XVIII, page 1]) - P Send output to the Printer (This is the Quick Print option.
+- C-Sent output to the console.
+(That is, while creating the formatted ''FIN-file,'' display it concurrently on the console.
+With this option no FIN-file will be produced.) - D-Format for a different device.
+(Normally the FIN-file will be created to meet specifications of the default printing device you have specified during configuration.
+However, this option allows you to format the file for any alternate device you have defined to Perfect Writer [see Chapter XVIII, page 219].) - P-Send output to the Printer.
+(This is the Quick Print option.
 When this option is selected then no FIN-file is produced.
-Like the "C" option, this option prints the file while formatting it.) - O Name the output file differently (This option allows you to give the outputted FIN-file a different name.
-For example, when formatted "yourfile.mss" might become "thatfile.fin".) - T Make TEXT the top level environment.
-(This option allows you to change the format environment from VERBATIM to TEXT [see Chapter XIV, page 41.1
+Like the "C" option, this option prints the file while formatting it.) - O-Name the output file differently.
+(This option allows you to give the outputted FIN-file a different name.
+For example, when formatted ''yourfile.mss'' might become ''thatfile.fin''.) - V-Make Verbatim the top environment.
+(This option allows you to change the format environment from TEXT to VERBATIM [see Chapter XIV, page 154].)
+With this option the printed output appears on paper as it does on the screen.